Tetraslam/ClockHacks/README.md

 - Easy: This tests your recognition of famous historical pictures.
 - Hard: This forces you to use often subtle clues from the picture to figure out from which time period the picture is from.

+## Contributers
+We all worked equally on this project.
+- Prajwal Reddy
+- Nalin Mathur
+- Shresht Bhowmick